-ENGL 2104 Advanced Composition 3 Credits (3-0-3)Extensive practice in composition forms and stylistic techniques.
+ENGL 2104 Advanced Composition 3 Credits (3-0-3)

+Extensive practice in composition forms and stylistic techniques.
 This course requires peer and self-evaluation and frequent conferences with the instructor to guide extensive revision of compositions.
 Students develop a final portfolio illustrating their expertise in writing.
-Prerequisite(s): ENGL 1102

-ENGL 2105 Introduction to Literary Criticism 3 Credits (3-0-3)An introduction to theories and techniques of literary analysis, with practice in reading literary and critical texts, in writing critical essays, and in doing literary research.
+ENGL 2105 Introduction to Literary Criticism 3 Credits (3-0-3)

+An introduction to theories and techniques of literary analysis, with practice in reading literary and critical texts, in writing critical essays, and in doing literary research.
 Includes a survey of critical approaches to literature.
-Prerequisite(s):ENGL 1102

-ENGL 2111 World Literature I 3 Credits (3-0-3)A survey of important works of world literature from ancient times through the mid-seventeenth century.
-Prerequisite(s): ENGL 1102
+ENGL 2111 World Literature I 3 Credits (3-0-3)

+A survey of important works of world literature from ancient times through the mid-seventeenth century.

-ENGL 2112 World Literature II 3 Credits (3-0-3)A survey of important works of world literature from the mid-seventeenth century to the present.
-Prerequisite(s): ENGL 1102
+ENGL 2112 World Literature II 3 Credits (3-0-3)

+A survey of important works of world literature from the mid-seventeenth century to the present.